Cardigan Mountain State Park

-Note: The gate at Cardigan Mountain State Park is now closed for the season (as of December 11, 2017).
-The gate will reopen in spring as conditions allow.
+Note: The gate at Cardigan Mountain State Park is now OPEN for the season (as of May 11, 2018).

 This park is always open for recreation unless closed or restricted by posting.
 During the off-season the park is typically not staffed and comfort stations are not available.

 The off-season poses unique risks inherent when participating in outdoor recreational activities.
 Please be aware that many State Park areas and trails are not staffed during the off-season, and day-use fees are not collected.
 Recreationists should possess the necessary knowledge, skill, and equipment to ensure their own safety.
 Users assume all risk while recreating in State Park lands.